davidhalter/jedi/README.rst

 ::

-    Script
+    Script(source, line, column, source_path)

+``source`` would be the source of your python file/script, separated by new lines. ``line`` is the current line you want to perform actions on (starting with line #1 as the first line). ``column`` represents the current column/indent of the cursor (starting with zero). ``source_path`` should be the path of your file in the file system.

-Returns a script object, that contains the relevant information for the other functions to work without params.
+It returns a script object that contains the relevant information for the other functions to work without params.

 ::